Kenosha Police Union Gives Its Version of Blake Shooting

 The Kenosha police union on Friday offered the most detailed accounting to date on officers' perspective of the moments leading up to police shooting Jacob Blake seven times in the back, saying he had a knife and fought with officers, putting one of them in a headlock and shrugging off two attempts to stun him.

-The statement from Brendan Matthews, attorney for the Kenosha Professional Police Association, goes into more detail than anything that's been released by the Wisconsin Department of Justice, which is investigating.
+The statement from Brendan Matthews, attorney for the Kenosha Professional Police Association, goes into more detailthan anything that has been released by the Wisconsin Department of Justice, which is investigating.

-NBC News has not independently verified the details released by the Kenosha Professional Police Association on the officers' account of the events.

 The Sunday shooting of Blake, a Black man, put the nation’s spotlight on Wisconsin and triggered a series of peaceful protests and violence, including the killing of two people by an armed civilian on Tuesday.
 Blake is paralyzed from the shooting, his family said, and recovering in a Milwaukee hospital.